rotki/docs/usage-guides/data-management/assets.md

 1. The name to be given to the custom asset.
 This is required.
 2. The type of custom asset being represented.
 It's just a string.
 The type field remembers all previously used types.
 This is required.
 3. The note to be added to the custom asset.
 This is optional.

+## Missing Mappings

+The missing mappings page shows assets that rotki encountered from exchanges or protocols but could not map to a known asset in its database.
+This typically happens when an exchange reports a balance for an asset that rotki doesn't recognize yet.

+Each entry shows the exchange/location, the unrecognized asset identifier, and any available details.
+Click the add button on a row to create a CEX mapping for that asset, linking it to a known asset in rotki.
+Once mapped, the entry is removed from the missing list and the asset will be tracked correctly.

+You can filter the list by exchange location or asset symbol.

 ## Manage CEX (Centralized Exchange) Mapping